yuin/sesame/README.md

     b:                                           # mapping operand B
       package: ./domain
       name: Todo
-    explicitOnly: false                          # sesame maps same names automatically if false(default: false)
+    explicit-only: false                         # sesame maps same names automatically if false(default: false) allow-unmapped:false                         # sesame fails with unmapped fields if false(default: false)
+                                                 #   This value is ignored if `explicit-only' is set true.
+    ignore-case:   false                         # sesame ignores field name cases if true(default: false)
     fields:                                      # relationships between A fields and B fields
       - a: Done                                  #   you can define nested mappings like UserID
         b: Finished                              #   you can define mappings for embedded structs by '*'
       - a: UserID                                #
         b: User.ID                               #
     ignores:                                     # ignores fields in operand X
       - a: ValidateOnly
+      - b: User
 _includes:                                       # includes separated configuration files
   - ./*/**/*_sesame.yml
 ```